amrshindhe/portswigger-labs-notes/SQL Injection/README.md

   - **Time-Based Blind SQLi**: Uses time delays to determine query success.
 - **Out-of-Band SQL Injection**: Uses external systems like DNS or HTTP requests to exfiltrate data.

+## Impact of a SQL Injection Attack
+Depends on vulnerability, in worst case data leak, do CRUD operation

 ## Example of a SQL Injection Attack
 ### Vulnerable Query (User Authentication)
 ```sql